 Is termination of employment and re-engagement on new terms and conditions a better option?

-In terms of liability for an employer, this option may be best as employers can avoid liability for wrongful dismissal if an employer has served due contractual notice on the employee or paid them in lieu of notice.
-However, a constructive dismissal claim may be successful if the employer states an intention to dismiss on notice at some point in the future as there is an anticipatory breach of contract.
+Whilst employers could potentially avoid liability for wrongful dismissal if an employer has served due contractual notice on the employee or paid them in lieu of notice, other risks may remain with this option.
+For instance, a constructive dismissal claim may be successful if the employer states an intention to dismiss on notice at some point in the future as there is an anticipatory breach of contract.

+Otherwise, employees may be able to bring unfair dismissal claims, even if they choose to accept an offer of new employment where a dismissal and re-engagement on new terms is offered.
+However, so long as the employer has a sound business reason for dismissing an employee who refuses to accept a change to their terms of employment, it may be possible to establish Some Other Substantial Reason (SOSR) which is a potentially fair reason for dismissal.
+This is notwithstanding other potentially fair reasons which may also apply depending on the facts.
 Once SOSR is established as the main or sole reason for the dismissal, the employer must then show that the decision to dismiss for SOSR was reasonable in all the circumstances, taking into consideration the size and administrative resources of the employer.
-This is likely to mean a fair procedure and some level of individual consultation with affected employees must take place for an unfair dismissal claim to fail.
+This is likely to mean a fair procedure and some level of individual consultation (the level of obligation required being subject to the circumstances) with affected employees must take place for an unfair dismissal claim to fail.
 If you would like more guidance on this, please contact our employment specialists for advice.

-If a dismissal has been judged as unfair, it is then for an employer to attempt to establish that the employee failed to mitigate their loss by refusing to accept re-engagement on the new terms.
+If a dismissal has been determined by an Employment Tribunal (‘Tribunal)’ as being unfair, it is then for an employer to attempt to establish that the employee failed to mitigate their loss by refusing to accept re-engagement on the new terms.
 This may be successful where the new terms are very similar to the previous ones, but this is not always the case, because a Tribunal’s view may be that it was not unreasonable for an employee to refuse the new job on the new terms when it has already found in the employee’s favour on the point of liability.

-Employers should be particularly cautious if looking to change the terms and conditions of employees around the time of a relevant transfer under TUPE, as there are more restrictions on changes to protect the rights of transferring employees.
+You should be particularly cautious if looking to change the terms and conditions of employees around the time of a relevant transfer under TUPE, as there are more restrictions on changes to protect the rights of transferring employees that would apply here.

-If you do not think that any of the above methods will work in your business’ circumstances, you could try dismissing the employee, re-engaging them on the new terms and entering into a settlement agreement to compromise the automatic unfair dismissal claim.
-Whilst there are limits to settlement agreements and this may not might be the least risky legally speaking, this might be the best route in some circumstances, such as where an employer requires senior employees to sign up to restrictive covenants following a transfer, which if they do not sign could be more costly to the business than an unfair dismissal claim.
-For other options in your business’ particular circumstances, contact our employment lawyers.
+If you do not think that any of the above methods will work in your business’ circumstances, you could try dismissing the employee, re-engaging them on the new terms and entering into a settlement agreement to compromise any subsequent automatic unfair dismissal claim.
+Whilst there are limits to settlement agreements and this may not be the least risky option legally speaking, this might be the best route in some circumstances.
+This could include situations where you require senior employees to sign up to restrictive covenants following a transfer, which if not signed could be more costly to the business than a potential unfair dismissal claim.
+For other options which may be available to consider depending on your business’ particular circumstances, please contact our employment lawyers.